-If you’re steaming some zucchini or pumpkin for dinner, you might wonder if it’s safe to feed squash to your dog.
-Can dogs eat squash or is it toxic?
+If you’re cooking some zucchini or pumpkin for dinner, you might wonder if it’s safe to feed squash to your dog.
 The answer is yes!
 Dogs can eat squash and in fact, the vegetable (technically a fruit) has a number of health benefits for dogs, and it’s a smart staple for a dog’s balanced diet.

 Dogs can eat all different sorts of squash.
 Here are some of the benefits of the most common varieties you might find in the grocery store.